openvinotoolkit/nncf/docs/compression_algorithms/Quantization.md

         // A list of model control flow graph node scopes to be considered for this operation - functions as a 'allowlist'.
 Optional.
         // "target_scopes": []
     },
     "activations": { // Constraints to be applied to model activations quantization only.
-Overrides higher-level settings.
         "mode": "symmetric", // Mode of quantization
         "bits": 4, // Bitwidth to quantize to.
+It is intended to manually specify bitwidth for all activations.
+Can be overridden by the `bits` parameter from the `precision` initializer section.
+An error happens if it doesn't match a bitwidth constraints for module inputs specified in the hardware configuration.
         "signed": true, // Whether to use signed or unsigned input/output values for quantization.
 If specified as unsigned and the input values during initialization have differing signs, will reset to performing signed quantization instead.
         "per_channel": false, // Whether to quantize inputs per channel (i.e. per 0-th dimension for weight quantization,and per 1-st dimension for activation quantization)